Catching Up with Sir Thomas Trueheart

 A photo of me was put on Reddit and people where making awful comments and saying I was something from a horror movie and the stuff that nightmares are made out of.
 They also took my photo and made it into mean memes and I just couldn’t understand why humans would do that to me.
 I know it upset the humans at Milo’s a lot.
 I wasn’t angry about it, just sad.
 So I spoke out because I know some other special needs cat friends were also being bullied on social media.
 The Milo’s humans and I created Tommy Cruelty Free Thursday where you can learn all about how to live a cruelty free life and help the animals who have no voice along the way.
 I know children are bullied by other children and sometimes adults and I want them to know that I stand with them and I know what it feels like but you always have to talk to an adult you trust about what’s going on and let them know.
 We need to embrace each other and our differences and to help to heal all that live and share the earth together.

-How has your life changed since you won The CatCon Award last year for Biggest Newcomer?
+How has your life changed since you won The CatCon Award for Biggest Newcomer in 2017?

 Sir Tommy, Winner of Biggest Newcomer at CatCon 2017